meatballs/notebook.nvim/README.md

-`NBAddCell` - Add a cell to the end of the notebook `NBInsertCell` - Insert a cell below the current cell `NBDeleteCell` - Delete the current cell
+`NBAddCell` - Add a cell to the end of the notebook `NBInsertCell` - Insert a cell below the current cell `NBDeleteCell` - Delete the current cell `NBMoveCellDown` - Move the current cell down the notebook by one `NBMoveCellUp` - Move the current cell up the notebook by one

 ## Magma
 If you use the [magma](https://github.com/meatballs/magma-nvim) plugin, you can add the following to your neovim config: